 3. Type III vehicles shall be state inspected in accordance with legal requirements.

-4. A Type III vehicle cannot be older than 12 years old unless excepted by state and federal law.
+4.

+Vehicles model year 2007 or older must not be used as type III vehicles to transport school children, except those vehicles that are manufactured to meet the structural requirements of federal motor vehicle safety standard 222, Code of Federal Regulations, title 49, part 571.

 5. If a type III vehicle is charter school owned, the charter school name will be clearly marked on the side of the vehicle.
 The type III vehicle must not have the words “school bus” in any location on the exterior of the vehicle or in any interior location visible to a motorist.